-For active members, payroll information is loaded into the system from an electronic feed from OPA and reconciled internally.
-The DOE provides service data including hours for parttime employees.
+For active members, payroll information is loaded into the system from an electronic feed from FISA-OPA and reconciled internally.
+The DOE provides service data including hours for part-time employees.
 Member breaks in service can be identified from the City's payroll system since payroll data is loaded on each pay date.
 There are 60 - 70 payroll sources from which information is loaded each month.
 The information is loaded into CPMS from three electronic and four manual sources.
+Second Engagement Update - The manual data sources are actually spreadsheet atachments to emails sent to BERS.
+In this format, the data cannot be uploaded into CPMS but must be hand-entered.
+BERS states that these are very small groups, and that it would not be worth the effort of trying to obtain data in a different format since they have no control over the entities' internal systems.

 CPMS has the capability to identify DOE employees who can enter BERS and transfer in service.
 This allows BERS to proactively reach out to these employees to notify them of their eligibility.
 BERS is currently staffing an outreach program to conduct informational seminars to assist in enrolling eligible employees.
 There are about 11,000 - 12,000 employees who are eligible to join BERS but have not yet done so.
+Second Engagement Update - There are now approximately 16,000 employees who are eligible to join BERS but have not done so.
+Legislation that would automatically enroll employees in BERS has been vetoed by the governor two years in a row.
+BERS continues to support such legislation.
+In the meantime, BERS is working with the employee unions to educate them on the benefits of BERS membership.
+BERS will also be releasing an RFP this fall to hire a behavioral consulting and marketing firm to help develop an enrollment campaign.
+This is expected to be a multi-year project.

 BERS and the OA have an annual kickoff meeting where they discuss plan changes, agree on deadlines, and review the data request, noting any changes.
 BERS has a good working relationship with the OA and feels the data requests are being fulfilled in a timely, efficient manner.
 However, due to the implementation of the new data system, the data was provided to the OA about six weeks later than usual this year.
+Second Engagement Update - The OA has received other requested items from BERS in a timely fashion, so the expectation is that this one-time delay was due to the implementation of the new CPMS.

 An FTP connection has been established between the OA and BERS.
 A 2017 supplemental file was sent recently to the OA and confirmed received.
 BERS intends to use this FTP connection going forward to transmit data and benefit calculations to the OA.
+Second Engagement Update - All data is being sent to the OA via FTP.